 Record year of customer acquisition

-VRP Consulting, a Salesforce Platinum Consulting company and recent customer, is using SalesTrip to automate employee expenses, using real-time data insights to understand spend against client projects and overall profitability.
+VRP Consulting, a Salesforce Platinum Consulting company and recent customer and partner, is using SalesTrip to automate employee expenses, using real-time data insights to understand spend against client projects and overall profitability.
 “Whether providing consulting, outsourcing, development services or managed services, it’s critical to understand both the costs to acquire new clients and service them,” said Will Lamb, Managing Director UKI for VRP Consulting.

 Other customer wins in the last six months span multiple industries and countries with companies headquartered across six countries.
 This includes The Brilliant Club, a UK non-profit working with students from underrepresented groups; Vestiaire Collective, a French online marketplace selling pre-owned fashion items; and Embody, Inc, a medical device company needing to adhere to Sunshine Act compliance requirements.

 Long awaited spend insights

 “Almost all areas of a business today have the data-driven insights to inform decision-making, yet corporate travel still doesn’t, even though expenses are the biggest variable cost to a business,” said Manoj Ganapathy, CEO and Founder of SalesTrip.

 “For too long, company leaders have been unable to determine whether large employee expense bills contribute to revenue whether through new customer acquisition, retaining existing ones or general productivity improvements.
 So, in spite of the halt in travel for much of the year, we’ve been fortunate to partner with some incredible companies looking to get ahead of the competition by better controlling what are notoriously unpredictable costs.
 And by doing so, secure the confidence and financial backing of external investors for SalesTrip.”

 The company intends to use the funds to scale operations in the US, continue to build out product integrations and increase demand across key markets.

 About Floreat Group